 Crucially, these programs are not limited to only U.S. citizens.
 Whistleblowers around the world can report under a range of U.S. laws and receive financial rewards as long as the violation in question has a U.S. nexus or violates certain U.S. laws with transnational applications.

-Since 2011, law enforcement agencies implementing these programs have collected a staggering $34.7 billion for the benefit of taxpayers and investors and paid nearly $6.5 billion in rewards to whistleblowers.
+Since 2011, law enforcement agencies implementing these programs have collected a staggering amount – over $37 billion – for the benefit of taxpayers and investors and paid nearly $6.7 billion in rewards to whistleblowers.
 Learn more about the importance of rewards here.